On-Device-AI-Hackathon-Ouroboros/Lumina-Your-AI-Tarot-Guide/README.md

 - [License](#license)

 ## Why On-device
-Why Lumina is just perfect for on-device:
+Why Nova is just perfect for on-device:
 1. **Privacy and Intimacy**: Tarot readings and personal journaling are deeply private experiences.
-By keeping Lumina on-device, all your personal reflections, emotional data, and questions stay completely on your device.
+By keeping Nova on-device, all your personal reflections, emotional data, and questions stay completely on your device.
 2. **Emotional Security**: When people turn to mystical practices, they're often in vulnerable emotional states.
 On-device processing creates a sense of emotional safety and containment.
 3. **Resource Efficiency**: Our tarot reading algorithms and journal analysis don't require massive computing power, making them perfect for efficient on-device processing that won't drain your battery.